redbiker/redbiker.github.io/README.md

 The part between ```?``` and ```=``` is the name of the ```GET``` argument, this goes in the second position.

 The third position can be any string really.
 I suggest you choose something descriptive here, like "Google".

-### style/style.css
-If you know CSS, edit to your heart's contempt.